tylermercer/personal-website/src/en/posts/faith/i-dont-want-more-suffering.md

 > all fulfilled, every jot and tittle, and none shall have passed away.

-As I read verse 13, I saw the "stop to the shedding of blood" as connected to verses 11 and 12 and not just to the previously-mentioned animal sacrifices under the law of Moses.
+As I read verse 13, I saw the "stop to the shedding of blood" as connected to verses 11 and 12 and not just to the animal sacrifices under the law of Moses mentioned in the preceding verses.
 This connection is perhaps eisegetical, but I think it's significant---God sent His son to "fulfill the demands of justice" because justice demands _our_ blood.
 Justice demands "an eye for an eye," which means that, without a Savior, there would just be more pain and suffering in response to the pain and suffering we inflict on others.
 God yearns to _stop_ the pain and suffering, not to have it propagate unbounded.
 Thus, He sent His Son that there could be "a stop to the shedding of blood."
 I'm reminded of a quote from _The Brothers Karamazov_, in which a man named Ivan expresses his dissatisfaction with the idea of a God whose primary goal is justice: